Don't Go To Extremes: Revealing the Excessive Sensitivity and Calibration Limitations of LLMs in Implicit Hate Speech

 \paragraph{Models} We conduct experiments with three kind of LLMs, LLaMA-2-7b (chat), Mixtral-8x7b, and GPT-3.5-Turbo. \paragraph{Datasets} Our experiments use three implicit hate speech detection datasets: Latent Hatred \cite{elsherief2021latent}, SBIC (v2) \cite{sap2020socialbiasframes}, and ToxiGen \cite{hartvigsen2022toxigen}.
 See Appendix~\ref{sec: appendix dataset} for more details of the data preprocess. \paragraph{Metrics} Our evaluation encompasses both primary classification and uncertainty calibration.
 In assessing task classification performance, we utilize \textbf{Precision}, \textbf{Recall}, and \textbf{F1} scores to evaluate the predicted answers.

 Meanwhile, we employ three metrics for calibration performance: The Area Under the Receiver-Operator Characteristic Curve (\textbf{AUROC}) \cite{bradley1997use} quantifies the probability that the model assigns a higher uncertainty score to an incorrect prediction than to a correct one.
-The Expected Calibration Error (\textbf{ECE}) \cite{guo2017calibration} is defined as the weighted average squared error between accuracy and confidence within each confidence bin, with weights determined by the fraction of samples falling into the respective bin.
-The Brier Score (\textbf{BS}) \cite{brier1950verification} measures the mean squared difference between the confidences and the correctness labels.
+The Expected Calibration Error (\textbf{ECE}) \cite{guo2017calibration} is calculated as the mean squared discrepancy between the average accuracy and confidence for each bin, with the magnitude of each deviation scaled by the fraction of samples falling into the respective bin.
+The Brier Score (\textbf{BS}) \cite{brier1950verification} measures the mean squared difference between the confidences and the actual outcomes.
 Better calibration is represented with a higher AUC and lower values for ECE or BS. \paragraph{Experiment Setting} We present six demonstrations (i.e., examples) in the prompt for few-shot in-context learning, organized in a balanced class and random order.
 The verbalized confidence are set to 60\%, 70\%, 90\%, 70\%, 60\%, 90\% in the demonstrations.
 We adjust the parameters to report a better outcome for each individual model.
 A consistent temperature setting of 1 is applied to all three models.
 Greedy decoding is employed for LLaMA-2-7b and GPT-3.5-Turbo, while top-p sampling with a value of 0.9 is opted for Mixtral-8x7b.